DefElement/DefElement/CONTRIBUTING.md

 using the *Suggest an improvement* template.

 ### Discussion ideas for new features
-You can use [GitHub's Discussions](https://github.com/DefElement/DefElement/discussions) to discuss ideas you have for features (that perhaps aren't fully formed enough yet to make an issue) or to discuss other people's ideas.
+You can use [Github's Discussions](https://github.com/DefElement/DefElement/discussions) to discuss ideas you have for features (that perhaps aren't fully formed enough yet to make an issue) or to discuss other people's ideas.
 You're welcome to also use the Discussions to just chat to other members of the community.